 - A criminal conviction permanently added to your record.

 - Commercial license suspension for one year.
+Court costs can add a significant financial burden on top of these fines.

 - Mandatory ignition interlock device (IID) to be used for up to six months if BAL was .15 percent or over.